List of DC Comics characters: P: Protector

 The Protector (Jason Hart) is a superhero appearing in media published by DC Comics, primarily as an ally of the Teen Titans.
 He first appeared in The New Teen Titans anti-drug comic specials, and was created by Marv Wolfman and George Pérez.
 The Protector was created for Keebler's anti-drug campaign as a replacement for Robin, who was licensed by Nabisco and thus unavailable.

 Jason Hart is a high school student and an expert in sports who becomes a vigilante to save his younger cousin Ted from his drug addiction and stop the men who had been supplying him drugs.
 Nightwing trains Jason in combat and makes him an honorary member of the Teen Titans.

-Since then, the Protector has made sporadic appearances in Titans: Secret Files, Infinite Crisis, and Heroes in Crisis.
-In the latter event, he is killed by Savitar before being resurrected.
+The Protector makes minor appearances in Titans: Secret Files, Infinite Crisis, and Heroes in Crisis.
+In Heroes in Crisis, Protector is killed in a Speed Force explosion; he is later revealed to have survived.

-Protector is an expert in hand-to-hand combat.